-Net position represents the residual interest in the College's assets after liabilities are deducted.
+Net position represents the residual interest in the College's assets and deferred outflows of resources after liabilities and deferred inflows of resources are deducted.
 Net position consists of three categories: net investment in capital assets, restricted and unrestricted.
 Net investment in capital assets, reflects the equity in capital assets.
 Restricted net position primarily includes grants and contracts and capital funds that are subject to regulations or restrictions governing their use.
 Unrestricted net position are available to the College for general purposes, but are internally designated for various academic and student programs.